cecileung1208/Homework/Unit 9 - SQL Challenge/README.md

 After running the table_schema.sql and creating the headings for each table for Postregres, we must import ach CSV file into the corresponding SQL table.

-**Note: be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.**
+**Note: Be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.**

 The below table shows which table corresponds to which CSV file and the import should be run in the following order: